-Most doctors recommend delaying prescribing antipsychotic medication unless absolutely necessary.
-They recommend first trying behavioral treatments and controlling changes in the patient’s environment and routine.
-Anti-seizure drugs, such as carbamazepine (Tegretol, generic) or valproate (Depakote, generic), can also sometimes treat agitation and other psychotic symptoms.
+The American Psychiatric Association and the American Geriatrics Society recommend against prescribing antipsychotic medication to patients with dementia unless absolutely necessary.
+They recommend first trying behavioral treatments and controlling changes in the patient’s environment and routine. .

 Some research suggests that exposure to brighter-than-normal artificial light during the day for patients with normal vision may help reset wake/sleep cycles and prevent nighttime wandering and sleeplessness.
 Sleep hygiene methods (regular times for meal and bed, exercise, avoiding caffeine) can also be helpful.

-Caregivers of patients with Alzheimer’s face enormous challenges.
-Few diseases disrupt patients and their families so completely or for so long a period of time as Alzheimer's.
+Caregivers of people with Alzheimer disease face enormous challenges.
+Few diseases disrupt patients and their families so completely or for so long a period of time as Alzheimer.
 The following tips may help caregivers better cope with some of the issues and behaviors associated with this disease.

-There is no single Alzheimer's personality, just as there is no single human personality.
+There is no single Alzheimer personality, just as there is no single human personality.
 All patients must be treated as the individuals they continue to be, even after their social self has vanished.

 The following recommendations for caregivers may help soothe patients and avoid agitation:

-For the caregiver, grooming the patient can be challenging.
+Hygiene and grooming can be major challenges for caregivers.
 Many patients resist bathing or taking a shower.
 Some patients find bathing confusing or frightening.
 Some spouses find that showering with their afflicted mate can solve the problem for a while.
 Establishing a daily and familiar routine can be helpful.

-Weight loss and the gradual inability to swallow are two major related problems in late-stage Alzheimer's and are associated with an increased risk of death.
-As Alzheimer’s progresses, patients may change their food preferences or find some kinds of foods more difficult to eat.
+Weight loss and the gradual inability to swallow are two major related problems in late-stage Alzheimer and are associated with an increased risk of death.
+As Alzheimer progresses, patients may change their food preferences or find some kinds of foods more difficult to eat.
 Try different foods and be sure to allow enough time for the patient to eat.
 Limit distractions around mealtimes.
 Because choking is a danger, you should learn how to administer the Heimlich maneuver.
 Dehydration can also become a problem.
-It is important to encourage fluid intake equal to 8 glasses of watalso er daily.
+It is important to encourage fluid intake equal to 8 glasses of water daily.
 Coffee and tea are mild diuretics that may deplete fluid.